ziggymax/pi-fan/docs/diagnosing.md

 # kill -1 16244
 ```

-If you you're close enough to your Pi to see and hear it, you'll hear that pi-fan runs the fan speed form 0% up 100% and back again a few times.
+If you you're close enough to your Pi to see and hear it, you'll hear that pi-fan runs the fan speed from 0% up 100% and back again a few times.
 Once it's done, it will resume normal operation.